How to add Bluetooth to an old car

 Maybe you're not totally worried about having truly wireless audio in your car.
 That's definitely understandable.
 Sometimes, simply plugging in a cable is easier to manage.

 If you fall into this category, the cheapest and most direct alternative is a 3.5mm auxiliary cable.
 Effectively, it's a cable with a male 3.5mm plug on both ends.
-One end plugs into the headphone ($149.99 at Amazon Marketplace) jack on your smartphone and the other end is plugged into the auxiliary in on the car.
+One end plugs into the headphone (£362.15 at Amazon.co.uk) jack on your smartphone and the other end is plugged into the auxiliary in on the car.
 Any audio you play from the phone will then play through the stereo.

 The biggest disadvantage to this is that if you receive a call while the phone is plugged into the car stereo, the audio will play through the car's speakers, but the audio input will still be the phone's microphone.
 This means you must hold the phone near your mouth or remove the cable and enable speakerphone -- neither of which are totally hands-free, making it unsafe and even illegal in some states.